pshrmn/understanding-rollup/nodes.md

 * initialiseChildren
   * if there is a param, initialise it and add it to scope's declarations
   * replace body node's scope with the node's scope
-* initialiseScope - create a new scope
+* initialiseScope - create a new scope that is a block scope

 ### ClassDeclaration